-The holographic realization of the Schwinger effect is based on the correspondence between vacuum pair production in the boundary field theory and the dynamics of fundamental strings in the bulk spacetime \cite{adscft}.
-In this picture, a virtual quark--antiquark pair is represented by the endpoints of an open string attached to a probe D3-brane, while the string worldsheet encodes the effective potential barrier associated with the tunneling process \cite{Semenoff2011}.
-The pair creation rate is then governed by the competition between the external electric field, which tends to stretch the string and separate its endpoints, and the confining nature of the bulk geometry, which resists this separation.
+The holographic realization of the Schwinger effect is based on the correspondence between vacuum pair production in the boundary field theory and the dynamics of fundamental strings in the bulk geometry \cite{Maldacena1997}.
+In this picture, a virtual quark--antiquark pair is represented by the endpoints of an open string attached to a probe D3-brane, while the string worldsheet encodes the effective potential barrier associated with pair production \cite{Semenoff2011}.
+The pair production rate is governed by the competition between the external electric field, which tends to separate the string endpoints, and the bulk geometry, which resists this separation.
 The classical configuration of the string profile, extending from the probe brane into the bulk, therefore plays a central role in the holographic analysis.
-It provides a geometric description of the quark--antiquark system and allows one to compute the total potential governing vacuum decay.
-This framework sets the stage for evaluating the Coulomb potential via the Wilson loop, which we turn to next.
+It provides a geometric description of the quark--antiquark system and allows one to compute the total potential governing the pair production process.
+This framework provides the stage for evaluating the Coulomb potential via the Wilson loop.

 Our aim is to evaluate the Coulomb potential through the holographic computation of the rectangular Wilson loop on the probe D3-brane.
-This is achieved by calculating the classical action of an open string whose endpoints lie on the probe D3-brane \cite{Semenoff2011}, as illustrated in figure \ref{string-profile}, such a setup provides a direct holographic analog to the well-known analysis of the circular Wilson loop, offering a simpler but equally insightful framework for extracting the quark–antiquark potential in the background.\\ Consider the background metric \eqref{eq:metric_d4} $G_{\mu\nu}$ and $(\nu,\mu)= (t, x, r)$ with components ,
+This is achieved by calculating the classical action of an open string whose endpoints lie on the probe D3-brane \cite{Semenoff2011}, as illustrated in Fig.~\ref{string-profile}.
+Such a setup provides a direct holographic analogue of the Wilson loop analysis for extracting the quark--antiquark potential in the background geometry.